malariagen/Pf6plus/README.md

 ### Making Changes to the Notebooks

-Make any changes you wish to make on a branch.
+To make any changes please use a new branch.
+Before merging into the master branch, you should test any changes locally.
-You should test these changes locally before merging them into the master branch.
-You will need jupyter-book installed to do this, you can install this with `pip` if you do not already have it.
+To do this, you will need jupyter-book which can be installed via `pip`.

-Navigate to the head directory of the repository and run the following to build the Jupyter Book locally.
+Navigate to the head directory of the repository and run the following to build the Jupyter Book locally:

 ```
 jupyter-book build pf6plus_documentation
 ```

 If everything is successful this should output a link.
-Copy and paste this into your browser to check that your changes have been successful.
+Copy and paste this into your browser to check that your changes are as expected.

 ### Data Analysis